 Asthma drugs, cancer drugs, even obesity drugs, are all being explored for their potential in treating the pathology and symptoms of Alzheimer’s disease.
-Finding the right one would be doubly good news: A drug already approved for another illness could save decades and millions of dollars in research and development.
+Finding the right one would be even more good news: A drug already approved for another illness could save decades and millions of dollars in research and development.

 Could a drug that’s already sitting on pharmacy shelves secretly hold the power to treat Alzheimer’s disease?
 Drug researchers say that a number of drugs already approved for other medical conditions might turn out to be effective treatments for this rampant and fatal neurological disease.
 It’s an exciting prospect, as repurposing drugs is a fast, cost-effective strategy to make a new treatment available to patients.
 So, they are testing the most promising of these drugs in clinical trials to see if they help reverse the signs and symptoms of Alzheimer’s.